GTIF-Austria/public-narratives/geothermal.md

 * <p style="text-align: justify;"> Heat sink: required supply temperature of the heating or domestic hot water system A key metric for evaluating system efficiency is the seasonal performance factor (SPF or COP_annual).
 The greater the temperature difference between source and sink, the lower the seasonal performance factor.

-<p style="text-align: justify;"> For determining the SPF, building heat demand from the Austrian Heat Map is divided into a constant domestic hot water demand and a heating demand weighted by heating degree days, based on the distribution of building age classes and renovation levels (see Figure 1, Figure 2 and Figure 3).
+<p style="text-align: justify;"> For determining the SPF, building heat demand from the Austrian Heat Map is divided into a constant domestic hot water demand and a heating demand weighted by heating degree days, based on the distribution of building age classes and renovation levels.

 ######  Figure 1 Seasonal Performance Factors of Brine–Water Heat Pumps (Closed Horizontal Systems) in Graz as a Function of Supply Temperatures and Space-Heating/Domestic Hot Water Shares